leylls/CFG-Group-6/README.md

 * Confirm Deletion: Confirm the deletion when prompted to ensure the task is removed.

+You may get a warning from your computer when running the exe. file, please do not be alarmed!
+Continue and run the program anyway.

 ## Authors

-Ikram Ahmed, Leyla Bush, Violeta Pereda, Eva Perez Chirinos, Shaira Jiwany
+Shaira Jiwany, Ikram Ahmed, Leyla Bush, Violeta Pereda, Eva Perez Chirinos.

 ## License